-The time constant 1/RC for the circuit was calculated using R(effective).
 R(effective) was found using the initial current extrapolated from the graph.

-Lab 4 Problem #5 Circuits with Two Capacitors
+Lab 4 Problem #5 Charging Capacitors (Part B)

 Study how the rate of change of the current depends on the capacitance.

 - To demonstrate to students the quantitative behavior of RC-circuits - To provide practice in applying Ohm's Law, as well as laws of conservation of charge and energy, to circuits that have capacitors in addition to resistors. - To introduce students to an exponential decay since it occurs in RC-circuits (the rate of decrease of a quantity charging current is proportional to the quantity itself).